-According to EEOC data, the average out-of-court settlement for employment discrimination claims is about $40,000.
+According to data from the U.S. Equal Employment and Opportunity Commission (EEOC), the average out-of-court settlement for employment discrimination claims is about $40,000.
 Studies of verdicts have shown that about 10% of wrongful termination cases result in a verdict of $1 million or more.
 Of these, employees lost at least half of all cases.

 As this data shows, the average value of an employment discrimination case varies widely.
 It depends on where you live, the type of case, the extent of your damages, and the strength of your proof, among other factors.
-It also depends on your attorneys and their track record.
-(For example, our average resolves for far more than $40,000.)
-Understanding how an attorney will value your case and evaluate these factors can be helpful to deciding whether to pursue litigation.
+It also depends on your attorneys and their track record – For example, our average case resolves for far more than $40,000.
+Understanding how an attorney will value your case and evaluate these factors can be helpful in deciding whether to pursue litigation.